thijse/Raise3DPro3PlusforCura/README.md

 # Raise3D Pro 3+ for Cura
 Ongoing effort to create a printer profile for the Raise3d Pro 3(+) in Cura

+## Installer
+The installer requires InnoSetup to be present.

 ## V1
 Basic profile created based on IdeaMaker settings and Pro2 efforts.
 Start & Stop G-code was extracted from Ideamaker